Selecting a language will automatically trigger the translation of the page content.

 To do so, it must have proof that the owner did not intend to sell the housing (for example, the sale price of the housing is excessive).

-He must then refer the protection of the court on which the dwelling depends to the litigation judge.
+It must then enter the protection litigation judge the court on which the dwelling depends.
 He must ask the judge to award him damages for the damage suffered.

 The judge may also order the owner to pay a criminal fine of €6,000 maximum (€30,000 maximum when owner is a legal person).